 Frequently Asked Questions

-- What does DrugConfirm urine drug screen test cup do?
+- What does DrugConfirm urine drug screen dip card do?

-The DrugConfirm urine drug test cup tests for up to 18 drugs of abuse, providing preliminary results for the detection of one or more drugs.
+The DrugConfirm urine drug test dip card comes in a 1 panel drug test, 4 panel drug test or 12 panel drug test and provides preliminary results for the detection of one or more drugs.

 - What is a cut-off level?